15 Indian brands that will add some desi tadka to your wardrobe

 Photo credit: (L) Roshni Chopra and (R) Bunaai

-Roshni Chopra has introduced us to more ethnic wear brands than most and Bunaai remains among our favourites.
-Primarily because theirs is a label that offers something for everyone – lehengas, saris, kurtas or nightwear — taking into consideration the comfort of all body types.
+Roshni Chopra has introduced us to more ethnic wear brands than most, and Bunaai remains among our favourites.
+Primarily because theirs is a label that offers something for everyone – lehengas, saris, kurtas or nightwear — considering the comfort of all body types.